bingeli1212/nitrile-preview/doc/DOC-diagram.md

   and the result is a single "moved point" whose position is result of moving this point multiple times.

+# Changing the 'lastpt' of a path

+Note that for each action command operation, there is a value called 'lastpt' which expresses the current point.
+It is automatically assigned whenever a point is moved, drawn a line, a Bezier curve, etc., after which the 'lastpt' is updated to hold the value of the new destination.

+In addition, the 'lastpt' is expected to persist between two action commands, such that the second action command immediate can expected to have the same 'lastpt' as the last 'lastpt' of the previous action command.

+However, the 'lastpt' can also be saved to a path, retored from a previous path, etc.

-+ [save:a]
++ save:a

   This is to save the current 'lastpt' as a separate path named 'a' or 'b', and can later be retrieved by 'load'.

-+ [load:a]
++ lastpt:a

-  This is to locate a path named 'a' and then update the 'lastpt' with the first point found in this path.
-Note that this operation itself does not export any path points.
+  This is to restore the current 'lastpt' to a point that starts the path 'a'.
+  Note that even when the 'lastpt' is changed, this operation itself does not export any path points.
 To generate a path point a relative operation such as a 'm', 'h', 'v', or 'l' will need to be issued, whose exported path position is now based off the value of the new 'lastpt'.

+# Setting the 'offset' during a path construction

+During a path construction, there is an 'offset' such that when set to something other than (0,0), will cause all absolute points and points from reading a path variable and path function to undergo translation.
+This feature allows for a quick "translation" effect that would apply to the entire path.
+The alternative without this approach would have to be to first save the constructed path to a temporary path variable using the 'path' command, and then does it again using the '&translate{...}' path function.
+Following is a example that would construct a path that is (1,1) ~ (3,1) ~ (1,3)

+    path a = right:1 up:1 (0,0) ~ (2,0) ~ (0,2)

+Following is another example that does not use 'offset'.

+    path a = (0,0) ~ (2,0) ~ (0,2)
+    path a = &translate{&a,1,1}

+Unlike 'lastpt', the 'offset' of each path construction is not carried over to the new action command.
+Following is a set of directives that allows the current 'offset' value to be set or changed.
+When not set, the 'offset' is assumed to be (0,0).

 + left:2
 + right:2
 + up:2
 + down:2

+  The 'left', 'right', 'up', and 'down' directives would each have shifted the current offset in the given direction specified.
+The value after the colon is expected to be a number.
+Each of these operations are accumulative such that moving two times upwards at a distance of 1 grid distance each equals to moving 2 grid distance one time.

+  Note that it is legal to specify negative numbers for this such as 'right:-2', or 'top:-2', or a number with decimal points such as 'right:-2.3', or 'top:-2.3', in which case the offset will be shifted in the opposite direction.

 + offset:a

-  This is to increase the current offset in direction specified by a grid distance of 2.
-The offset is a pair of values representing the shift in the x/y directions for all absolute points as well as points obtained from a path variable or a path function.
-It does not affect relative points as their position depends only on the 'lastpt'.

-  The 'left', 'right', 'up', and 'down' directives would have shifted the current offset in the given direction which is expected to be a number.
-Note that each of these operations are accumulative such that moving two times to the right where each time is a distance of 1 grid distance equals to moving 2 grid distance to the right.

-  Note that it is legal to specify negative numbers for this such as 'right:-2', or 'top:-2', or a number with decimal points such as 'right:-2.3', or 'top:-2.3', in which case the offset will be shifted in the opposite direction.

-  The 'offset' direction would set the current offset directly to the position that is the first point in the given path.
-The value after the colon is expected to be a valid path designation, such as 'a', or a path-index designation, such as `a_0`, `a_1`, `a_2`, etc.
+  The 'offset' directive would set the current offset directly to a position that starts the path.
+The value after the colon is expected to be a string that holds the name of an existing path, such as 'a', or a path-index designation, such as `a_0`, `a_1`, `a_2`, etc.